Corporate social entrepreneurship: Business ethics

-Corporate social entrepreneurship exists alongside business ethics but is a distinct concept.
-Whether or not a business performs an ethical activity is a matter that is separate from a business's entrepreneurial attempts to improve the community.
-Though both corporate entrepreneurial initiatives and business ethics practices stem from the leadership of a corporate entity, policies may differ.
 Embezzlement of social entrepreneurial funds is not unheard of, nor are generally unethical business practices being covered up by robust social entrepreneurial programs.

-Furthermore, many businesses conduct social entrepreneurship for the sake of public relations, causing many to be skeptical about the link between ethical business practice and the practice of social entrepreneurship.
-Depending on the industry and country, it may be necessary to appear to be socially responsible and to start new socially oriented programs as a large business in order to survive.
-Depending on the exact corporate program, what is socially beneficially and ethical at a small scale may not be such at a larger scale.
-Thus the problem of what is socially responsible in corporate entrepreneurship and what is an ethical business practice is far from solved.

-Importantly, social corporate entrepreneurship activity has yet to be quantified on any objective scale, meaning that claims by businesses about their entrepreneurial activities are hard to assess.

-There is some evidence which supports the idea that businesses which are ethical as reported by their employees are higher performing than those that do not.
+Many businesses conduct social entrepreneurship for the sake of public relations.
+Social corporate entrepreneurship activity has yet to be quantified on any objective scale.
+There is some evidence that supports the idea that businesses that are ethical, as reported by their employees, are performing better than those that are not.
 This evidence is joined by other evidence which suggests that employees tend to leave companies that they do not view as behaving ethically.

-CSE which creates social value and benefits both the corporation and society has been described as a manifestation of enlightened self-interest.
+CSE has been described as a manifestation of enlightened self-interest.
 Alternatively, a deontological viewpoint frames acts of socially responsible behavior as driven by the individual's sense of duty to society, which may be viewed in terms of altruism.